williaz/TechRefresher/Core_Spring.md

 ## REST
-- PUT and DELETE is idempotent, not safe
+- PUT and DELETE is idempotent, not safe, 204(no content)
 - POST and PATCH not idepotent

 ### What does REST stand for?
 What is a resource?